 Student engagement: Strategies to help institutions retain students during the COVID-19 pandemic

-No doubt, this is a time of momentous change, and engaging current students is more crucial than ever.
+No doubt, the world of higher education has forever changed, and engaging current students is more crucial than ever.
 However, there is some good news.
 Institutions do not need to reinvent the wheel here.
 It’s important to be agile and rely on the talents of your teams to continue to offer high quality education while focusing on the well-being of your students and personnel, but one thing remains the same: Institutions must remain committed to their mission.
 That is your anchor.
 You do not have to do all new things.
 Many of your current strategies will work—they just need to be adapted to a world in which many students will not be living on campus or attending classes in person.

 As students have less contact with the physical institution, it becomes paramount for faculty to reach out to their students—and talk to them on a human level.
 In this new era, faculty will be the vanguard to help advance the messaging of the institution—and it’s vital that they communicate that the institution cares and will continue to value students as people, while also providing a high-quality education.